Second Battle of Zurich: Initial situation

 On 22 August Korsakov and Hotze agreed that the Russians with 22,000 men would line the lower reaches of the River Limmat (Aare), and Hotze with 20,000 men would occupy the Obersee region below Lake Zürich from the Linth to Glarus.

 On 28 August the bulk of the troops of Archduke Charles departed Switzerland.
 Korsakov himself arrived in Zürich the following day, quickly displaying a vain over-confidence in the capabilities of his troops and disregard both for the French and his allies the Austrians:

 At the end of August the Allied army stood as follows.

-Korsakov with 33,000 men around Zürich and the Lower Limmat, distributed as:
+Rimsky-Korsakov with 33,000 men around Zürich and the Lower Limmat, distributed as: